Hip pain explained

-AposTherapy® can be an option for patients who are seeking an alternative to hip replacement surgery—either because they can’t undergo hip replacement, or because they don’t want to—through a program that can help improve function and reduce pain as part of a healthy lifestyle.
+AposTherapy® can be an option for patients who are seeking an option other than hip replacement surgery—either because they can’t undergo hip replacement, or because they don’t want to—through a program that can help improve function and reduce pain as part of a healthy lifestyle.

 Some of the more commonly used definitions for chronic hip pain include hip osteoarthritis, trochanteric bursitis and developmental dysplasia of the hip.

 Hip pain can often be diagnosed by your physician or physical therapist by carrying out functional tests and discussing your symptoms.

 Symptoms of chronic hip conditions include low walking speed, shortened step length and, of course, pain.
 When patients adjust their walking styles to compensate for pain, it may cause their joints to deteriorate further and can affect the lower back, knee joints and other areas of the body, too.

 The symptoms are often worse upon waking up in the morning, after over-activity or when sitting or standing for a long period of time.